 Originally published on New Digital Age

-Generally speaking, could women be doing more to support each other professionally?
+Generally speaking, should women be doing more to support each other professionally?

 Many women have benefited tremendously from building close relationships and supporting other women.
 However, it is neither fair nor helpful to put the main onus on supporting women on other women.
 Change needs to be more systemic and organisations need to affect cultural changes such that both men and women benefit from supporting women and other underrepresented groups.

 OmniWomen is one such initiative where different issues and topics are explored, mentoring is offered and networking is facilitated with the goal that it serves as a catalyst for increasing the influence and number of women leaders throughout the Omnicom Network.

 How can men be better allies to their female colleagues?